-- Growth Mindset – These individuals believe that abilities can be developed through hard work and dedication and that intelligence and innate talent are just the starting point.
+These individuals believe that abilities can be developed through hard work and dedication, and that intelligence and innate talent are just the starting point.
 They focus on learning and stretching themselves and, equally important, they learn from disappointments and mistakes.
-They see setbacks as part of the process of improving versus being a failure.
+They see setbacks as part of the process of improving, versus being a failure.

 I hope you will take on a growth mindset as you think about your professional development.
-Consider growing your skills and knowledge both in the short-term as well as the long-term.
+Consider growing your skills and knowledge both in the short and long term.